thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 - return new Response(`Request from country code ${country}.`)
 ```

-Replace it with the code below, which:
+Replace it with the code below:

 ```js
 const gridData = await powerBreakdown.check(country);